 Of course East Jerusalem is Occupied!

 On June 5, the Australian Government announced that it would no longer use the recognised title of “Occupied East Jerusalem”.
 The statement was so shocking that it made international news.
-The PA have asked Arab countries to reconsider its relationships with Australia, and locally the Council of Arab Ambassadors and the Australian Arab Business Network sought a meeting with the Foreign Minister.
 APAN recommends Internal Law Professor Ben Saul’s clear opinion piece as a background on this issue.
 APAN was interviewed on this matter by ABC’s Lateline and SBS news.
 APAN launched a letter writing campaign on this issue and was lobbied heavily by a range of bodies.
 Following this pressure, the Federal Government indicated that supported UN resolutions that indicated that East Jerusalem was indeed occupied, even though it wouldn’t use the language itself (see news report).

 APAN protests diplomatic meeting in East Jerusalem.

 The Australian Ambassador to Israel met with the Israeli Housing Minister in his office in East Jerusalem, on 14 May 2014.
 This was promoted by the Housing Minister’s office and lauded by the Israeli conservative press as a change in Australian policy.
 (Read Haaretz article.
 Read Fairfax article).
 Until now, Australia has strictly avoided any acts that could be seen as recognition of Israeli sovereignty over East Jerusalem – as Israel illegally annexed this land in 1967.
 Ambassadors and visiting Ministers have avoided any meetings in East Jerusalem.
 APAN wrote to the Foreign Minister asking her to clarify this meeting.